sdasgup3/PLDI19-ArtifactEvaluation/README.md

 $ sed -i '5,$ d' concrete_instances/immediate-variants/psrlq_xmm_imm8/check_stoke.txt
 $ ~/Github/binary-decompilation/x86-semantics/scripts/process_spec.pl --check_stoke --file concrete_instances/immediate-variants/psrlq_xmm_imm8/check_stoke.txt --instructions_path concrete_instances/immediate-variants/psrlq_xmm_imm8/instructions  --testid 00
 ```
 Actual runlog: [Log](https://github.com/sdasgup3/x86-64-instruction-summary/tree/master/concrete_instances/immediate-variants/psrlq_xmm_imm8).
-Similar logs for other instructons can also be found using similar paths as above.
+Similar logs for other instructions can also be found using similar paths as above.

 ##### Testing a memory instruction ( ~4 mins runtime )
 The idea is same as above ideas (when the memory instruction has an immediate or register operand) except the fact the [Strata testcases](https://raw.githubusercontent.com/sdasgup3/strata-data-private/master/data-regs/testcases.tc) are not meant to test the memory instructions (In fact the Strata project do not test or synthesize the memory instructions).
-Hence, the testcases need to be modified slightly to accomodate testing memory-variants.
+Hence, the testcases need to be modified slightly to accommodate testing memory-variants.
 For example, it we want to test `addq (%rbx), %rax`, we need to make sure that the register `%rbx` points to a valid memory address with some value to read from.
 We accomplish this using the switch `--update_tc` mentioned below.

 ```bash
 $ cd ~/TestArena